Siftah/get_iplayer/installation.md

     `$ sudo zypper install AtomicParsley-0.9.2+svn110-3.1.i586.rpm`

-    NOTE: Choose the correct AtomicParsley RPM for your system architecture
+    NOTE: Download the correct AtomicParsley RPM for your system architecture.

     `$ sudo zypper install perl-Net-SMTP-TLS-0.12-6.1.noarch.rpm`

     If you opt for one-click installation, the initial "Additional Software Repositories" screen will display an option to "Remain subscribed to these repositories after installation".
-Since these are one-off installations, you should uncheck that option.
+Since these are one-off installations, uncheck that option.

-There is no packaged version of id3v2 available, but you will not require it with the MP3::Tag module installed
+	There is no packaged version of id3v2 available, but you will not require it with the MP3::Tag module installed.

+7. Run CLI:

+    `$ get_iplayer […]`

 ##### Web PVR Manager (WPM)